Breach of trust in both the public and private sectors is one of the serious structural challenges facing the country on the way forward

 Examples from outside

-Consider, by contrast, how Singapore has dealt with a relatively small case which caught public attention over there.
-It is the City Harvest Church case which came to a close last week.
+Consider how Singapore has dealt with a relatively small case which caught public attention over there.
+It is the City Harvest Church case which came to a close some years back.
 The founder of the church and five other church leaders were investigated some years back in a case involving falsifying and misrepresenting financial accounts, with diversion and personal misappropriation of S$ 50 million of church funds.
 The six of them were originally sentenced to jail terms from 21 months to 8 years under a specific section of the Penal Code.
 They appealed and were delivered reduced sentences between 7 months and 3 ½ years under a different section of the Penal Code.

 Company directors and other persons in similar positions of responsibility are warned that they should take no risks to trespass the law.
 Punishment could be exemplary.
 The effect is to boost the public international image of the jurisdiction that it will not brook any breach of trust without it being severely punished.